Murderlon/the-things-network/README.md

 - **Communities** - platform for meetups, discussing usecases, and helping each other out in the world of IoT.
 - **Labs** - place where user's share their creations and optional tutortials on how to recreate them.

-Lastly, TTN also has a public API called **[NOC](http://noc.thethingsnetwork.org:8085/api/v2/gateways)**, but it's subdue to heavy change in the foreseeable future as they're upgrading their stack from V2 to V3	.
+Lastly, TTN also has a public API called **[NOC](http://noc.thethingsnetwork.org:8085/api/v2/gateways)** which has similar data to the above data sets, but with a few unique data points like gateway location (lat, long) and gateway altitude.

 Below are listed the possible insights after careful analysis of all the individual data points from the available data sets.